“

 There’s no time to waste.
 Let’s demand the world we know is possible.

 Join us to get started.
-Since we were founded by students at Yale after 9/11, over 100,000 students have joined us for training, dialogue, and action.
-There’s a place for you in one of our virtual or in-person programs this semester.
+Founded by Yale students in the wake of 9/11, our movement has engaged more than 100,000 students in training, dialogue, and action.
+This semester, there’s a place for you in one of our virtual or in-person programs.

 There is no time to waste in tackling the greatest challenges facing us today, from intolerance to climate change.